 It has taken so much work for me to get where I am today.
 So much reading, listening, talking and questions.
 I am thankful to friends and allies who helped me and made space for me to ask questions.
 And I am most thankful for those that challenged my viewpoints and made me understand why they were wrong or misguided.

 I am still learning, every day.
 It wasn’t until I started at the University of Minnesota and started getting into my Sociology classes that I understood and could see and name what was wrong with my thinking.
 In a lesson on colorblind racism, I sat there, stunned, thinking, “Holy shit.
 That was me.”
 It was humbling.
 And shameful.
+But I am grateful for it.

 But I am grateful for that journey and where I am now.
 A proud BLM supporter.
 A more aware individual, and using the tools I am learning, and the skills have sharpened to use my voice and my own privilege to address these issues and gain even more empathy for the experiences of many.
 I don’t claim to be an activist or an expert on these issues.
 As I said, I’m still learning and always will be.
 But I intend to use my voice to support those of others, and act as another conduit for disseminating information and telling the stories that need to be told.